googleapis/google-cloud-node/handwritten/error-reporting/README.md

 > Node.js idiomatic client for [Error Reporting][product-docs].

-[Cloud Error Reporting](https://cloud.google.com/error-reporting/docs/) aggregates and displays errors produced in your running cloud services.
+[Error Reporting](https://cloud.google.com/error-reporting/docs/) aggregates and displays errors produced in your running cloud services.

 A comprehensive list of changes in each version may be found in